phac-nml/staramr/README.md

 To run the test suite, please run:

 ```
-python -m unittest discover
+./run-tests.sh
 ```

 # Output

-There are 3 different output files produced by `staramr`:
+There are 4 different output files produced by `staramr`:

 1. `summary.tsv`:  A summary of all detected AMR genes/mutations in each genome, one genome per line.
-2. `results_tab.tsv`: A tabular file of each AMR gene and additional BLAST information from the ResFinder database, one gene per line.
+2. `resfinder.tsv`: A tabular file of each AMR gene and additional BLAST information from the **ResFinder** database, one gene per line.
-3. `results_tab.pointfinder.tsv`: A tabular file of each AMR point mutation and additional BLAST information from the PointFinder database, one gene per line.
+3. `pointfinder.tsv`: A tabular file of each AMR point mutation and additional BLAST information from the **PointFinder** database, one gene per line.
+4. `settings.txt`: The command-line, database versions, and other settings used to run `staramr`.

 # Usage